 Step 4: Infuse and Emulsify

 Place the starting material and coconut oil in a crock-pot on low for 2-3 hours.
 If a slow cooker is not available, you can use a tin foil covered, oven-safe dish at 220°F for 2-3 hours.
 Keep in mind that if you infuse the oil for longer than 3 hours, some of the THC can begin to convert to CBN, making the effects more sedative.

 This seems to be the step where many recipes differ; some call for butter heated in a crock pot while others call for honey heated on a hot plate…who is right?

 Nearly all of these recipes will work to some degree.
 However, our goal is not to make oil with the most aggregate THC possible, but rather oil with the most amount of available THC for your body to absorb.
 Thus, we are going to select the best inputs for increased systemic bioavailability (meaning the same amount of THC will be absorbed more effectively and, therefore, felt more intensely).

-Because alcohol extractions are typically used for tinctures, we will focus on fat-based extractions for traditional edibles.
 For increased bioavailability, we suggest using coconut oil, which is high in medium chain triglycerides (MCTs).
 This is because MCTs are small and easily digested relative to the long chain triglycerides (LCTs) found in most fatty foods like olive oil, canola oil or butter.

 Unlike other types of fats, MCTs don’t need to be broken down before they’re used for energy, and they don’t require any extra energy to digest or absorb.
 This makes the use of coconut oil especially helpful for those who suffer from impaired fat digestion and gallbladder issues.
 You can also use pure MCT oil if you prefer, coconut oil just tends to be more readily available at grocery stores.